jackaponte/service_links/README.txt

 Include service links in your theme:
 -----------------------------------
 In the included template.php file there are an example how to insert the service links in to a PHPTemplate theme.
+Remember to place the template.php file in the folder of your theme.

 Last updated: